VolkovLabs/volkovlabs.io/docs/volkovlabs-abc-datasource/index.md

 ## Features

-- Use `docker-compose` to start development environment with provisioned panels and dashboard.
+- Use `docker-compose` to start the development environment with provisioned panels and dashboard.
 - Provides unit test configuration.
 - Based on the latest version of Grafana.
 - Includes GitHub Actions for CI and Release.

 ## Feedback

 We love to hear from you.
-These are various ways to get in touch with us:
+There are various ways to get in touch with us:

 - Ask a question, request a new feature, and file a bug with [GitHub issues](https://github.com/volkovlabs/volkovlabs-abc-datasource/issues/new/choose).
 - Sponsor our open-source plugins for Grafana with [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).